panchambanerjee/CosmologyAI/README.md

 ### So far:
 * Code to assemble Cosmology-related abstracts from the ArXiv dataset (Kaggle, Cornell) - Notebook and script (get_cosmo_data_from_arxiv.*) uploaded to get_data/arxiv_data/code
+* Code to build a basic Chatbot with Ollama embeddings, run it locally on a Mac, use Groq for LPU, Gradio for the interface -
 * Code to take the assembled dataset and build a RAG chatbot utilizing Mistral 7b, all-MiniLM-L6-v2, LangChain and ChromadB - Notebook to be uploaded
 * Using the same techstack, build a context-based retrieval search - Notebook to be uploaded